 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- If you are also taking cholestyramine (Questran®) or colestipol (Colestid®), take Corzide® at least 1 hour before or 4 to 6 hours after these medicines.
+- If you are also taking cholestyramine or colestipol, take Corzide® at least 1 hour before or 4 to 6 hours after these medicines.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart failure, heart disease, diabetes, gout, lung problems (such as chronic bronchitis or emphysema), lupus, mineral imbalance (such as high calcium or low magnesium, potassium, or sodium in the blood), thyroid problems, or a history of allergies or asthma.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart failure, heart disease, diabetes, gout, lung problems (including chronic bronchitis or emphysema), lupus, electrolyte imbalance, thyroid problems, or a history of allergies or asthma.